erwin-kok/result-monad/README.md

 Bug reports and pull requests are welcome on [GitHub](https://github.com/erwin-kok/result-monad).

+## Contact

+If you want to contact me, please write an e-mail to: github@erwinkok.org

 ## License

 This project is licensed under the BSD-3-Clause license, see [`LICENSE`](LICENSE) file for more details.